keyy123/playing-with-html-canvas/Simple-HTML5-Canvas-animation/simple-animation.md

 ### How do we read the drawCircle function?

+Before we make a function to draw a circle, we'll need to know about the APIs that we'll use to make that possible so be sure to quickly skim through the links for the API to see how they work on MDN.
+This section will work like a glossary so you can study the individual APIs and play with them or focus on the exercises instead to save time.

 #### What is `clearRect` API?
 - [`clearRect`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/clearRect) API takes in 4 arguments: x-coordinate, y-coordinate for rectangular area to clear, width, and height.
 - The first line of the `drawCircle` is set to (0,0) aka the top leftmost spot of the canvas and set to the width and height of the canvas to clear the entire canvas of all pixels.